Last updated on January 27th, 2025 at 08:33 am

 4. Use a fitness tracker

-Using a fitness tracker can be a great way to monitor your progress in yoga.
+A fitness tracker can be a great way to monitor your progress in yoga.
 Many fitness trackers now include yoga-specific modes that can track your heart rate, calories burned, and the duration of your practice.
 You can also use the data from your fitness tracker to set goals for yourself and track your progress over time.

 5. Embrace variety